-Once an ANO review has been completed and the outcome forwarded to the complainant, a copy of the outcome should be added to ANOCS under Case > Notes and the Status updated to Outcome.
+Once an ANO review has been completed and the outcome forwarded to the complainant, a copy of the outcome should be added to ANOCS under Case > Notes and the Status updated to outcome sent.

-A copy of the Outcome is to be forwarded to the NCIS or Defence with a summary of any ANO recommendations.
+A copy of the outcome is to be forwarded to the NCIS or Defence with a summary of any ANO recommendations.